PRATAP-KUMAR/ubuntu-gdm-set-background/README.md

 # `ubuntu-gdm-set-background` script (for changing Ubuntu 20.04, 21.04, 22.04, 22.10, 23.04, 23.10 GDM Background) HELP

 ## Installation
-1. clone the repo
+1. clone the repo `git clone https://github.com/PRATAP-KUMAR/ubuntu-gdm-set-background.git`
-2. cd
+2. `cd ubuntu-gdm-set-background`
-3. sudo bash ubuntu-gdm-set-background --help or sudo bash ubuntu-gdm-set-background-transparent --help
+3. `bash ubuntu-gdm-set-background --help` or `bash ubuntu-gdm-set-background-transparent --help`

-There are four options
+There are four options for the plain script which is `ubuntu-gdm-set-background`

 1. background with image
 2. background with color